 BV10: damage

-The `bv10` field (bojājumu veids) is the damage code for the primary tier. `0` means "no damage".
-Any other value is a flag to investigate.
+The `bv10` field (bojājumu veids) is the damage code for the primary layer.
+A value of `0` means "no damage".
+Anything else is a flag worth investigating, because every code feeds into the assortment mix — damaged logs drop into pulpwood at a discount.

 | Group | Codes | Damage type |